What Is Documentation in Aviation SMS?

 - Coordination response planning.

-Appointment of key safety personnel mostly falls under the umbrella of functional SMS, but rationale should be documented.
+Appointment of key safety personnel mostly falls under the umbrella of functional SMS but the rationale should be documented.
 The only difference between SMS documentation and Safety Policy is that Safety Policy includes the need for safety personnel to act in order to create policy.

 “Documentation” simply covers the actual documentation and not necessarily the effort to create it.
 This is an important point to remember because it means when we talk about documentation, we are only talking about the physical (or digital) records.